 Overview

 The Renewable Energy Projects (Streamlined Permitting) Act received Royal Assent on May 29, 2025.
 The Provincial Government has indicated its intent to prescribe wind and solar projects as Level 3 Streamlined Projects.
-If that occurs, the full lifecycle of these projects would fall under the BCER’s regulatory oversight, as authorized by the Energy Resource Activities Act (ERAA).
+If that occurs, the full life cycle of these projects would fall under the BCER’s regulatory oversight, as authorized by the Energy Resource Activities Act (ERAA).
 To prepare for this, the BCER is developing the regulations needed to support this expanded role.

-The BCER takes a systematic approach to regulatory development, ensuring decisions are evidence-based and informed by First Nations, rights holders, and other interested parties.
+The BCER takes a systematic approach to regulatory development, ensuring decisions are evidence-based and informed by First Nations, rights holders and other interested parties.

 Provincial legislation provides the BCER Board of Directors authority to make regulations regarding the management of a range of policy issues.
 Prior to Board approval of a regulatory proposal, there are several key steps with engagement touchpoints throughout the process.
 These include: